 The 6-digit Harmonized Tariff System code prefix for fresh and dried pineapples is 08043.

 The pineapple market has changed quite a lot over the last few years.
-Costa Rica is one of the main growers in this market.
-It has grown to be the main producer of pineapples, overtaking Thailand and the Philippines.
-In 2018, the total produced volume was 24.8 million tons and the export of fresh pineapples was valued at 2.1 billion USD.
+Costa Rica has grown to be the main producer of pineapples, overtaking the Philippines and Brazil.
+In 2018, the total produced volume was 28.3 million metric tons and the export of fresh pineapples was valued at USD 2.1 billion.

 Both the supply and the demand for pineapples have been rising.
 The demand has been rising continuously.
 However, the increase in demand is not evenly distributed over the fresh and canned pineapple market.
 The total value of exported fresh pineapples has increased by 11% between 2014 and 2018, whereas the total value of exported canned pineapples has decreased by 13.3% in the same period.